Believe-Myself/gitLInux/readme.txt

-Learn Git
+Learn the Git
-Git is powerful
+Git powerful